MEENBOSS/404_not_found/README.md

 Introduce your projects by taking a screenshot or a gif.
 Try to tell visitors a story about your project by answering:

 - Where can I see your demo? you can see my demo [here]()
-- What was your experience?
+- What was your experience? very nice
-- What have you learned/improved?
+- What have you learned/improved? i learned more on the use of flex  box
-- Your wisdom? :)
+- Your wisdom? don't give up :)

 ### Built With